-Ask yourself this question: Do you want to run a high-impact fundraising campaign for a short period of time – where it’s all systems go – or do you want to stagger your approach and run a slow-burn campaign that will give you more opportunities to engage with your supporters, but will require sustained commitment from you?
-There are pluses and minuses to both and the approach you choose will affect your overall fundraising strategy, so think carefully about which one is best for your particular campaign.
+Ask yourself this question: Do you want to run a high-impact but short fundraising campaign – where it’s all systems go – or do you want to stagger your approach and run a slow-burn campaign that will give you more opportunities to engage with your supporters, but require sustained commitment?
+There are pluses and minuses to both, and the approach you choose will affect your overall fundraising strategy, so think carefully about which one is best for your campaign.

-When they work best: Shorter campaigns are the better option if you are running more of a crowdfunding-style campaign (i.e. seeking smaller amounts from a larger number of supporters).
+When they work best: if you’re running more of a crowdfunding-style campaign (i.e. seeking smaller amounts from a larger number of supporters).

 • You can make the campaign more dynamic and intense